Jonathan S. Comer

 Psychology; Center for Children and Families

-Dr. Comer (he/him/his) is Professor of Psychology and Psychiatry, and is director of the Mental Health Interventions and Technology (MINT) Program, an interdisciplinary clinical research laboratory devoted to expanding the quality, scope and accessibility of mental health care for youth.
+Dr. Comer is a Distinguished University Professor in the Department of Psychology and the Center for Children and Families.
+He is director of the Mental health Interventions & Novel Therapeutics (MINT) Program, an interdisciplinary clinical research laboratory devoted to expanding the quality, scope and accessibility of mental health care for youth.
+In addition, he serves as director of the SAMHSA-funded Network for Enhancing Wellness in Disaster-Affected Youth (NEW DAY), which provides trainings to youth-serving professionals across the nation in multi-tired, trauma-informed supports in the wake of disaster.

 Education